GU-CLASP/language-and-perception/meetings.md

 Please add here any papers (with links) you would like to suggest for the reading group.

+  * \+ Improving Cross-Modal Alignment in Vision Language Navigation via Syntactic Information.
+Li, J., Tan, H., & Bansal, M. (2021).
+In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (pp. 1041–1050).
+Association for Computational Linguistics. [paper](https://www.aclweb.org/anthology/2021.naacl-main.82.pdf) (Recommended by Nikolai, would like to read: Nikolai)

+  * \+ Measuring Social Biases in Grounded Vision and Language Embeddings.
+Ross, C., Katz, B., & Barbu, A. (2021).
+In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (pp. 998–1008).
+Association for Computational Linguistics. [paper](https://www.aclweb.org/anthology/2021.naacl-main.78.pdf) (Recommended by Nikolai, would like to read: Nikolai)

   * \+ KRISP: Integrating Implicit and Symbolic Knowledge for Open-Domain Knowledge-Based VQA.
 Kenneth Marino, Xinlei Chen, Devi Parikh, Abhinav Gupta, & Marcus Rohrbach.
 (2020).
 CVPR 2021. [paper](https://arxiv.org/pdf/2012.11014.pdf) (Recommended by Nikolai, would like to read: Nikolai)

   * \+ Implicit Representations of Meaning in Neural Language Models.
 Belinda Z. Li, Maxwell Nye, & Jacob Andreas.
 (2021).
 ACL 2021. [paper](https://arxiv.org/pdf/2106.00737.pdf).
 (Recommended by Nikolai, would like to read: Nikolai)